 - Click File and then Properties.

-- In the Properties window under the File tab you should see the width and height listed next to Video size: -- for example, 640 x 480 is 640 width and 480 is the height.
-You should also be able to see other information such as the length, bit rate, aspect ratio, audio codec, and video codec of the video file.
+- In the Properties window, under the File tab, the width and height are listed next to Video size: listing.
+For example, 640 x 480 is 640 width and 480 is the height.
+You'll also see other information such as the length, bit rate, aspect ratio, audio codec, and video codec of the video file.

 To view the dimensions of video files such as .mov files that play through Apple QuickTime, follow these steps.